 All around the world, remote work grows in popularity.
 More and more companies let their workers stay home and encourage it whenever possible.
 This is a very good opportunity to stay safe while we are all worried about the global pandemic.
 Google, Morgan Stanley, and Amazon are just 3 of the companies that encourage remote work.

 Working from home has its clear advantages, but the disadvantages have to be mentioned.
 It can be very hard to maintain your sanity when you do work at home, especially if deadlines are tight.

 Fortunately for me, I have been working at home for a very long time now.
-It is only recently that I got an actual full-time position at Digital Muscle Australia.
+It is only recently that I got an actual full-time position at an SEO agency.
 So, for me, it is very easy to work from home.
 My friends though… most of them are feeling like they are losing their minds.
 Since you are here, there is a pretty good possibility you also struggle.